 - Trains: 0

 Coming back to Wisconsin, Madison is a relatively quick drive from Chicago, albeit a little longer at two-and-a-half hours.
 Day trips between Chicago and Madison are common by car and plane.
 Potential train riders are out of luck, unless they want to take the Amtrak to Milwaukee and then a bus to Madison for a four-plus-hour journey, nearly twice as long as other means.
 Like Milwaukee and Minneapolis, the Chicago & North Western line, in addition to others, used to regularly serve Madison.
 For such a short distance from Chicago, it makes zero sense to not have rail service to a state capital and flagship college town.
-Of course, as I mentioned earlier, former Gov. Walker didn’t like the whole high-speed rail idea.
-For more information on that, Wisconsin Public Radio currently is running a mini-serial podcast about the recent history of rail service in Wisconsin.
+As I mentioned earlier, former Gov. Walker didn’t like the whole high-speed rail idea.
+For more information on that, Wisconsin Public Radio produced a mini-serial podcast about the recent history of rail service in Wisconsin.

 Are Americans Green-Minded Enough to Forgo Planes?